By Carla Helené Ezell

 All photos are owned by Carla Helené or used with permission.

-I am a cheeky curly girl, entrepreneur and self love advocate who encourages women to embrace their truth, love themselves and make margaritas out of life’s lemons (Is there a recipe for this?
-I’m not sure I but I know we can figure it out together).
+My name is Carla Helené.
+I am a cheeky naturalista, serial entrepreneur, speaker, educator and self love advocate who encourages women to embrace their truth, love themselves and make margaritas out of life’s lemons.
+Is there a recipe for this?
+I’m not sure I but I know we can figure it out together.

 Carla Helené is social